 Interviewees also expressed disliking the textual presentation of information in the web communities.
 Similarly, some users did not like having postings listed chronologically because this made finding older postings difficult.
 Two interviewees suggested that the site contain a home page so that upon logging in to the Voluntary Gateway, users would be taken to a site presenting important reports or presentations occurring in the network, rather than a directory of file postings.
 Findings about the email notification feature were especially mixed.
 Email notifications are sent to all members of a community when someone posts new folders of information in that community.
+Updates to folders do not generate email notifications; only the creation of new folders issues an email notice.
 This feature is enabled by default and can be turned off by a user in account settings.
 Some people were frustrated by an abundance of irrelevant emails and disabled their email notifications, sometimes upon the recommendation of the web community manager.
 Others enabled email notification for their own sub-node's community but disabled it for all other communities.
 This seems to have produced less frustration.
 Others still disabled all email notifications.
 One interviewee expressed great support for the email notifications because they informed him when it might be important to visit a community.
 That user reported visiting the communities very infrequently, however.